ArthurSchiavom/gestao-veiculos-partilhados--projeto-academico/report/Report.md

 # 1. Introduction

-    The following report, developed for the discipline LAPR3, is intended to our approach, work methodology and conclusion.
-This problem consists in developing a product that supports ride-sharing businesses.
-This service should allow managing users, bicycles, electric scooters, parks, pickup and return process.
-The development of the project had the objective of joining the knowledge obtained from the course units taught during the semester.
-The application was developed in java and uses SQL oracle.
+The following report, developed for the subject LAPR3, aims to explain our approach, work methodology and conclusion.

+The application's objective is supporting a ride-sharing businesses by managing users, vehicles, parks, trips, invoices and receipts

+The development languages used were Java and Oracle SQL*Plus.
+SQL scripts can be found inside the folder "Modelo Relacional\Script".

 # 2. Resolution

 ## 2.1.
 The application
 The application is a product that supports ride-sharing businesses, users can pickup vehicles from parks and drop them at a different park from the same company for a price.
 The manages users, bicycles, electric scooters, parks that belong to a company.

 **Domain Model**